241209-NET/tehya_garza/CatTail/README.md

-# CatTail Stray Cat Catalogger
+# CatTail Stray Cat Cataloger

 This is an ASP.NET Core application that allows users to build and persist outdoor cat information to a backend.